A Stormy Ride along Florida’s Pinellas Trail

 Luckily, we found a bridge to go under until the rain let up.
 In a way, we were glad for the rain as the drastic temp drop helped to cool us down a bit.
 We are used to the cool temperatures of New England, so biking in the extreme heat was pretty rough.
 On a positive note, the thunderstorm made an otherwise bland ride a bit more interesting!

 The dark storm clouds rolling in…

 Next up, we plan on completing the section from Dunedin to St. Petersburg.
-Be sure to check back often to get a glimpse at the rest of the trail.

 *Bring with plenty of water and a few snacks.

 *Check the Pinellas Trail map and plan in advance how much of the trail you want to complete.